vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 needed to be able to handle two disks failing at the same time for reasonable comfort.
-What I learned is that while it's not that common for more than one disk to fail *at the exact same time*, they do tend to fail close to one another because the tend to wear evenly.
+What I learned is that while it's not that common for more than one disk to fail *at the exact same time*, they do tend to fail close to one another because they tend to wear evenly.
 Worse, I had to worry about the stress on the remaining disks while recovering a disk.
 Recovering a lost disk, or rebuilding the array, is stressful on the remaining, working, disks.
 It's so stressful that it's not that unlikely that *another* disk will die while trying